element-hq/element-web/docs/slate-formats.md

    * In RT mode, insert it straight into the editor as a fragment
    * In MD mode, serialise it to an MD string via slate-md-serializer and then insert the string into the editor as a fragment.

-The various scenarios and transitions could be drawn into a pretty diagram if one felt the urge, but hopefully the enough gives sufficient detail on how it's all meant to work.
+The various scenarios and transitions could be drawn into a pretty diagram if one felt the urge, but hopefully the above gives sufficient detail on how it's all meant to work.